mithrand0/reactive-drop-linux-server/README.md

 # what does it run on
 This container does not require a Windows installation to run.
 It runs on windows, linux, macosx, without gui.

+# it seems not updated recently

+That is because the software auto-updates on start.
+There where just no bugs reported or found that require an update.

 # requirements
 You need Docker